OverlappingElvis/sbv-to-nvivo/README.md

 Transform YouTube .sbv files to NVivo .txt format.

 ## Installation
-sbv-to-nvivo works best when globally installed as is available an an npm package:
+sbv-to-nvivo should be installed as a global npm package:

     $ npm install -g sbv-to-nvivo